mixpanel/docs/Other Bits/data-pipelines.md

 Once you’ve configured your destination, you need to tell Mixpanel to start exporting to that destination.

-You can do this by with our [Create Pipeline API](ref:create-warehouse-pipeline).
+You can do this with our [Create Pipeline API](ref:create-warehouse-pipeline).
 You can create the Pipeline directly from our developer docs UI.

 # FAQ